hporro/fragmentSand/README.md

 * **Heinich Porro** - *Initial work* - [hporro](https://github.com/hporro)

 [//]: # "See also the list of [contributors](https://github.com/hporro/fragmentSand/contributors) who participated in this project."

-## Acknowledgments

-* Thanks to profs.
-Nancy Hitschfeld K. and Benoît Crespin for all their guidance and help in this directed work's project.